Article by Jerry Low

 As they say, “haters gonna hate.”

 Let’s be honest – people are far more likely to provide feedback when they are angry or upset than when they’ve had a positive experience – not to mention that some web hosting shoppers simply have unrealistic expectations.
 That said, you’re much more likely to find negative reviews or complaints.
-Beyond that, the more business that a company does, the more they grow and the more likely they are to receive negative feedback.
+Beyond that, the more business that a company does, the more they grow and the more likely they are to receive negative reviews.
 It’s just a mathematical fact.

 The truth is that every hosting company – no matter how great they may be – will have negative reviews.
 This isn’t to say that you should completely ignore the comments; there is likely something to the majority of them.
 The real proof of a company’s value and service is to investigate deeper to find how the hosting company in question handled those critiques and negative comments.